rabbitmq/rabbitmq-tracer/README.md

 ## Using

-Use `runtracer` (for UNIX-like systems) or `runtracer.bat` (for Windows) to run the tracer.
-The program accepts parameters
+Use `runtracer` (for UNIX-like systems) or `runtracer.bat` (for Windows) to run the tracer, e.g.:

 ```
 runjava.sh com.rabbitmq.tools.Tracer listenPort connectHost connectPort
 ```

+The program accepts parameters:

  * `listenPort`: port to listen for incoming AMQP connections on - defaults to 5673.
  * `connectHost`: hostname to use when making an outbound connection in response to an incoming connection - defaults to localhost.